ezekg/git-hound/README.md

 [![Code Climate](https://img.shields.io/codeclimate/github/ezekg/git-hound.svg?style=flat-square)](https://codeclimate.com/github/ezekg/git-hound)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg?style=flat-square)](https://godoc.org/github.com/ezekg/git-hound)

-Hound is a Git plugin that helps prevent sensitive data from being committed into a repository by sniffing potential commits against regular expressions.
+Hound is a Git plugin that helps prevent sensitive data from being committed into a repository by sniffing potential commits against PCRE regular expressions.

 ## How does it work?
 Upon commit, it runs the output of `git diff -U0 --staged` through the Hound, which matches every _added_ or _modified_ line against your provided list of regular expressions from a local `.githound.yml` file.